return42/sphkerneldoc/linux_src_doc/net/batman-adv/types_h.rst

     number of contexts the object is used

 batman_adv_ptype
-    packet type describing packets that should be processed by batman-adv for this interface
+    packet type describing packets that should beprocessed by batman-adv for this interface

 soft_iface
     the batman-adv interface which uses this network interface